Opening a Restaurant: The Restaurant Checklist

 So you’re thinking about starting a restaurant.
 That’s great!
-It can be one of the most rewarding undertakings, but also one of the most difficult.
-Opening and managing your own restaurant is taxing not only financially, but also physically, mentally, and emotionally.
-If you have the right plan and know the correct steps to take, getting your restaurant up and running and serving customers each day can be invigorating and fulfilling.
+It can be one of the most rewarding undertakings but also one of the most difficult.
+Opening and managing your own restaurant is taxing financially, physically, mentally, and emotionally.
+If you have the right plan and know the steps to take, getting your restaurant up and running and serving customers daily can be invigorating and fulfilling.

-Make no mistake, opening a restaurant is very challenging.
-Even if everything goes perfectly, starting a restaurant and keeping it running is no small feat.
-In fact, only 40% make it through their first year.
+Make no mistake, opening a restaurant and taking care of all the restaurant operations are very challenging.
+Even if everything goes perfectly, starting and running a restaurant is no small feat.
+Only 40% make it through their first year.
 If you try to open and manage a restaurant without a plan, you’re likely to start off on the wrong foot and you could be out of business before you even get off the ground.
-Planning is essential if you want to be effective.
-It can make all the difference when it comes to sticking to a timeline for opening a restaurant.
-To make things easier, we’ve put together a checklist for opening and managing your restaurant.
+Planning is essential to be effective: We recommend building a restaurant opening checklist.
+It can make all the difference in sticking to a timeline for opening a restaurant.
+We’ve compiled a checklist for opening and managing your restaurant to simplify things.
 Take a look and start planning your dream diner today.

 What is a restaurant checklist?

 A restaurant checklist is simply a list of items to run through for a given aspect of your restaurant.
-In this case, the restaurant checklist we’re providing is specifically for opening and managing a new restaurant.
-That said, there are a number of different checklists that range from customer service checklists to cleaning checklists and opening and closing checklists.
-This restaurant checklist will be more broad and will help you know what to think about when starting a new restaurant from scratch.
+In this case, our restaurant operations checklist is specifically for opening and managing a new restaurant.
+That said, several different checklists range from customer service checklists to cleaning checklists and restaurant opening and closing checklists.
+You can find restaurant checklist templates online if you’d like to build out more specific checklists, such as a restaurant closing checklist.
+Our broader, more comprehensive restaurant opening checklist will help you know what to think about when starting a new restaurant from scratch.

-What is a checklist for opening a new restaurant?
+What is on the checklist for opening a new restaurant?

-We want to help you open your new restaurant, so we’ve created an in-depth checklist with a detailed explanation of each section.
+We want to help you open your new restaurant, so we’ve created overview restaurant checklist detailing each section.
 Here’s our broad opening a restaurant checklist:

 Conduct market research

-The first item on your restaurant checklist is to do some good old fashioned research about your local market.
+The first item on your restaurant checklist is good old-fashioned research about your local market.
 Some of the best market research starts by being observant.
 Pay attention to your local area and see which restaurants have been successful.
 Is there anything they’re doing that you can replicate?
 Is there a specific type of food or restaurant your city doesn’t have yet?
 Maybe you could be the first to market.

-Another key consideration is how big your market is.
-Are there enough people in the city to support your restaurant, or do you live in a small town?
-Also, make sure you do enough surveys and focus groups to understand the type of food customers like.
+Another key consideration is the size of your market.
+Are enough people in the city to support your restaurant, or do you live in a small town?
+Also, ensure you conduct enough surveys and focus groups to understand what type of food customers like.
 How much should you charge?
-Take a look at what other restaurants are charging, determine who your competitors are, look at your costs and needed profit off menu items, and decide how much you’ll charge.
+Compare what other restaurants charge, determine who your competitors are, assess your costs and needed profit from menu items, and decide how much you’ll charge.

 Develop a marketing plan